IrumiDesu7/Simple-Calculator/README.md

 # Simple-Calculator
 This is a simple calculator made by me
-<br>Live Demo <a href = "https://irumidesu7.github.io/Simple-Calculator/">here</a>
+Simply clone the repo and open the html file from your browser